rackerlabs/support-how-to/content/how-to/exchange/rackspace-directory-sync-administrators-guide/index.md

     Directory, or synchronize all of them at the same time.
 - **Save time**: Directory Sync can save considerable effort and time when onboarding new employees and managing password policies in large numbers.
-- **Business automation**: Rackspace Directory Sync is built to use the Rackspace Email public REST APIs to facilitate automation.
+- **Business automation**: Rackspace Directory Sync uses the Rackspace Email public REST APIs to facilitate automation.
-- **Secure**: All data exchanged is encrypted by using Secure Sockets Layer (SSL), and synchronization is one-way only.
+- **Secure**: All data exchanged is encrypted by using Secure Sockets Layer (SSL), and synchronization is only one-way.
 - **Cost-effective**: Rackspace Directory Sync is available at no additional cost.